elastic/kibana/x-pack/examples/lens_embeddable_inline_editing_example/README.md

     - The attributes of the lens embeddable input
     - The lensChartEvent that you retrieved from the onLoad callback
     - An onUpdate callback to update the embeddable input with the new attributes
-    - An option onApply callback if you want to add an action when the Apply button is clicked
+    - An optional onApply callback if you want to add an action when the Apply button is clicked
+    - An optional onCancel callback if you want to add an action when the Cancel button is clicked

 ```tsx
   // my trigger options